vapourismo/luwra/docs/mkdocs/index.md

 means that all functions and classes can operate on [lua_State][lua-state] (or the alias [State][luwra-state]).
 Doing this allows you to integrate Luwra however you like.

+Nevertheless, you must have a version of Lua installed.
+Luwra will include the necessary header files, but it can't link against the Lua library itself.

 # Reference Manual
 A reference manual exists [here][luwra-refmanual].